leeohaddad/reward-system-challenge/README.md

 With that on mind, I tried to make the code as modular and reusable as possible.

 ### The Wonderful Data Structure

 I chose to use a Tree to store the data for a pair of reasons:
  - To calculate the score of a costumer, we need to analyse the score of all his invitees.
 So, something close to a DFS looks like a good solution, and Clojure may help us to use this structure to bring concurrency.
  - The inviter-invitee relation is similar to a parent-child relation, and that, allied to the one-inviter-per-invitee rule (comparable to one-parent-per-node/child rule), makes our data fit perfectly with the tree structure.

+### The Amazing Solution

+The fact that invitations are worth (1/2)^k (k: invitation level) means that each direct invitee contributes to the inviter score with half it's own total score.
+This means that, as mentioned, something DFS-like seems good to solve the problem.
+This can be done through recursion or dynamic programming.
+Let's stick to the recursion, since we don't use the computed score of any invitee in any task other than computing his inviter score.

 ...